Freeze our debt repayments

 - Lower Liability & Interest Rates on existing debt

 Through times of recession or a financial lull period, debt repayment may become a problem for the strongest of businesses.
 For those executives who do not accurately predict problematic periods ahead (and lets face it; that is more common that most of us care to admit), it is often too late to restructure debt and re-negotiate debt repayment structures with lenders.
 When repayments are in arrears, it weakens the negotiation position a business may have with its creditors and may fail to obtain a satisfactory debt repayment structure.

-By assessing your business and understanding your corporate structure, we are able to employ financial techniques that enable you to secure favourable debt repayment terms by either deferring the debt and offering secured terms to your lender (underwritten by our Swiss banking partners), or by importing additional collaterals to offset or defer the debt repayment.
+By assessing your business and understanding your corporate structure, we are able to employ financial techniques that enable you to secure favourable debt repayment terms by either deferring the debt and offering secured terms to your lender (underwritten by our Swiss methodologies partners), or by importing additional collaterals to offset or defer the debt repayment.
 These facilities can of course allow for additional interest charges of your lender due to deferred or rolled-up interest charges and unpaid capital elements of the debt.

 Our skills lay in identifying the assets of your business and implementing strategies and techniques to increase and enhance your debt negotiation position, as well as securing other facilities that can increase collateral value, lowering gearing and strengthening the financial account of the corporation.